garylirocks/quickrefs/azure-networking.markdown

 - To access a VM, traffic must be allowed on both subnet and NIC NSG rules
 - For inbound traffic, subnet NSG rules are evaluated first, then NIC NSG rules, the other way around for outbound traffic

-Service tags represent a group of IP addresses, these could be used in an NSG rule:
+Service tags represent a group of address prefixes, these could be used in NSG rule, UDR, Azure Firewall, for example:

-  - VirtualNetwork
+  - VirtualNetwork (current and peered vnets)
+  - AzureCloud (> 4500 prefixes)
   - Internet
   - SQL
   - Storage
-  - AzureLoadBalancer and
+  - AzureLoadBalancer
   - AzureTrafficManager
   - AppService